hjwp/python-conference-beginners-day/python-ecosystem.md

 **Pull Request** is Github's way of managing contributions from random developers to open source projects.
 Developer forks the main repo, makes a few commits, then does a "pull request" to ask the owner of the main repo to merge her changes.

 **Sprints** are focused periods of contributions to an open-source project, usually where people get together physically in a single room, and new contributors can get advice directly in person from the maintainer(s).
 There are usually sprints at the end of a conference!
 They're usually very welcoming to beginners...

-# Original notes.

-Intro to Python (5 mins) what can you do with Python, a bit of history, etc.

-Overview of the Python Web Development landscape (15 mins):  django, flask, web2py etc, but also AWS, Heroku, PythonAnywhere, HTML, javascript...

-Overview of the Scientific Python landscape (15 mins) numpy, scipy, ipython notebook, pandas, scipy conferences etc

-“Getting the best out of the conference” session (30 mins) -- suggested talks, don’t be afraid to ask stupid questions, what is an open space, what is a birds-of-a-feather session, etc